-The Cape Elizabeth Fire Department is primarily a paid on-call department.
-The department employees a full-time Fire Chief, as well as, a Per-Diem Paramedic, who is on-duty at Town Center Station from 8am to 5pm, seven days a week.
-All other responders are paid an hourly rate only for time worked.
-All responders carry “pagers” that activate when there is an emergency.
-These responders come from whatever activities they might be doing at the time, whether it is working, sleeping, having dinner with family, or working around the house.
-The department depends on a large number of emergency workers to ensure there are enough trained and certified members responding to handle the all emergencies.
+The Cape Elizabeth Fire-Rescue Department is primarily a paid on-call department.
+The department employs a full-time Fire Chief, as well as, a two per-diem EMS responders, who are on-duty at Town Center Station 24 hours a day, seven days a week.
+All other responders are paid an hourly rate for each emergency call they answer.
+These individuals carry radio based pagers, which are activated by our regional dispatch center when there is an emergency.
+These responders come from whatever activities they might be doing at the time, whether it is working, sleeping, having dinner with family, and/or working around the house.
+The department depends on a large number of trained and certified emergency workers to ensure a prompt and efficient response to a wide range of incidents.

 Each member is required to obtain the same level of training as their “career” counterparts in other full-time departments.
-For example Firefighters complete Firefighter 1 & 2 training, Emergency Medical Responders are licensed to practice by the State (Maine EMS).
-Officers must have NIMS and Officer 1 & 2 to be promoted.
+For example Firefighters complete Firefighter I & II training, while Emergency Medical Responders are licensed to practice by the State (Maine EMS).
+Those aspiring to become line-officers must have NIMS and Officer I & II to be promoted.

 To protect lives and property by providing our townspeople and visitors with the best possible emergency services through fire protection, prevention, and emergency medical services (EMS).